Vrsar Crljenka Airport

 The airport is registered for domestic and foreign air traffic.
 For foreign air traffic, the airport is open from April to November.

-Near the airport there is a memorial to Dragan Garvan and Dragutin Barić, members of the Croatian Air Force and air defense killed in the Croatian War of Independence who were brutally killed on December 21, 1991 during the Yugoslav army air attack on Crljenka airport.
-The shells of the cluster bomb were found 21 years later near the sports airport.
+Near the airport is a memorial to Dragan Garvan and Dragutin Barić, members of the Croatian Air Force and air defense who were killed in the Croatian War of Independence on December 21, 1991 in the Yugoslav Air Force's attack on Crljenka airport.
+Cluster munition was found 21 years later near the sports airport.

 In 1998 Vrsar hosted the XXIV World Parachuting Championship, which was attended by 245 competitors.